Groucho Marx: Legacy

-Marx was also known to influence the Warner Bros. cartoon character Bugs Bunny, who recited his famous line "Of course you realize this means war!" in several cartoons including Long-Haired Hare and Bully for Bugs, after his antagonist has offended him.
+Marx was also known to influence the Warner Bros. cartoon character Bugs Bunny, who often posed with a carrot as if it were a cigar, in the manner of Groucho, and who recited his famous line "Of course you realize this means war!" in several cartoons including Long-Haired Hare and Bully for Bugs, after his antagonist had offended him.

 Two albums by British rock band Queen, A Night at the Opera (1975) and A Day at the Races (1976), are named after Marx Brothers films.
 In March 1977, Marx invited Queen to visit him in his Los Angeles home; there they performed "'39" a cappella.

 A long-running ad campaign for Vlasic Pickles features an animated stork that imitates Marx's mannerisms and voice.
 On the famous Hollywood Sign in California, one of the "O"s is dedicated to Marx.
 Alice Cooper contributed over $27,000 to remodel the sign, in memory of his friend.

 Actor Frank Ferrante has performed as Groucho Marx on stage since 1986.
 He continues to tour under rights granted by the Marx family in a show entitled An Evening with Groucho in theaters throughout the United States and Canada with supporting actors and piano accompanist Jim Furmston.
 In the late 1980s, Ferrante starred as Marx in the off-Broadway and London show Groucho: A Life in Revue, penned by Marx's son Arthur.
 Ferrante portrayed the comedian from age 15 to 85.
 The show was later filmed for PBS in 2001.
 In 1982, Gabe Kaplan filmed a version of the same show, entitled Groucho.

 In the Hungarian dubbed version of Woody Allen's film Annie Hall, a famous quotation told by Alvy Singer (Allen) at the beginning of the film is not attributed to Groucho Marx as in the original, but to Buster Keaton.
 The reason was that in communist Hungary, the name 'Marx' was associated with Karl Marx, and the name was not allowed to be used in such a light, humorous context.

 Woody Allen's 1996 musical Everyone Says I Love You, in addition to being named for one of Marx's signature songs, ends with a Groucho-themed New Year's Eve party in Paris, which some of the stars, including Allen and Goldie Hawn, attend in full Groucho costume.
 The highlight of the scene is an ensemble song-and-dance performance of "Hooray for Captain Spaulding"—done entirely in French.